CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.2.1 General ICS Component.md

 #### IND.2.1.A11 ICS Component Maintenance [Maintenance Personnel, Control Center Operator, ICS Administrator]

 When servicing an ICS component, the latest and released security updates SHOULD always be loaded.
 Updates to the operating system SHOULD NOT be installed until approved by the manufacturer of a component, or the update SHOULD be tested in a test environment before it is used in a production component.
-For critical security updates SHOULD be carried out at short notice.
+For critical security updates, maintenance should be performed at short notice.

 #### IND.2.1.A12 Acquisition of ICS Components [Control Center Operator, ICS Administrator]